-Our five largest customers in the aggregate accounted for approximately 42% of our net sales for the year ended December 31, 2015, and 46% of our net sales for each of the years ended December 31, 2104 and 2013, respectively.
-The accounts receivable balance from these five customers comprised approximately 23% of total accounts receivable at December 31, 2015.
+Our five largest customers in the aggregate accounted for approximately 42% of our net sales for the years ended December 31, 2016 and 2015, and 46% of our net sales for the year ended December 31, 2014.
+The accounts receivable balance from these five customers comprised approximately 32% of total accounts receivable at December 31, 2016.
 An adverse change in, or termination of, the relationship with one or more of our customers or market segments could have a material adverse effect on our results of operations.

-Our business is very competitive and increased competition could reduce our sales.
+Our business is very competitive, and increased competition could reduce our sales.